 More than ever, your funds will help preserve the legacy of the Pacific Citizen.
 Donations of \$150 or more will be entered in a monthly drawing for a box of "Fugetsu-Do" Japanese manju delivered to the winner's door.

-change of address (USPS Form 3575)
+To avoid interruptions in delivery, please notify your ostmaster to include periodicals in your change of address (USPS Form 3575)

-COMMENTARY

-IS JACL A GOOD INVESTMENT?
+COMMENTARY IS JACL A GOOD INVESTMENT?